 Many people travelling to Mexico are concerned wether they should visit Mexico and if it is safe to travel there.
 If you are not sure then read till the end to find out which places you can visit and which to avoid.

 But don’t let your fear of traveling to Mexico pull you down.
-Mexico is a beautiful country and you don’t want to miss out on exploring beautiful islands like Isla Mujeres, Tulum, or temples like Chichen Itza.
+Mexico is a beautiful country and you don’t want to miss out on exploring beautiful places like Isla Mujeres, Akumal, Tulum, or temples like Chichen Itza.

 TRAVELLING TO MEXICO?